7 evidence-based principles based on the law and what research tells us works best to support young people.

 Getting this right means that:

-Effective coordination of support between services means:
+Coordination of support across all services means:

 The most frequently used approaches to coordinate services are:

-Transitions co-ordinators may work strategically or deliver face-to-face support.
 They support the transitions process across the local authority area and act as a point of contact for young people, their families, and partners from other services.
-They should be available to all young people with additional support needs who require them.
+They may work strategically or deliver face-to-face support, and should be available to all young people with additional support needs who require them.
 Where they are available, they have made a significant difference in the overall quality of planning and positive outcomes for young people going through transition.

-Local transitions forums or networks bring all relevant partners together at a local authority level to co-ordinate support across different services, develop shared transitions pathways, share information, gather and analyse evaluation data and anticipate future demand on services.
+These bring all relevant partners together at a local authority level to co-ordinate support across different services, develop shared transitions pathways, share information, gather and analyse evaluation data and anticipate future demand on services.

 Building this Principle into your strategies

-Contact us to discuss the support available.
+Contact us to discuss the support available to help you build this Principle into your strategies.

 Next Principle